croservices/cro/docs/http-auth-and-sessions.md

 # HTTP Authentication, Authorization, and Sessions

-This document provides an overview of how authentication, authorization, and sessions can be handled in Cro a HTTP application.
+This document provides an overview of how authentication, authorization, and sessions can be handled in Cro for an HTTP application.
 Since applications have a wide range of needs in this area, Cro makes it easy for applications to plug in their own session and auth handling.
 At the same time, it provides a range of components to handle the most common cases.

 ## The auth property of Cro::HTTP::Request